Summer Raspberry Cake

 - I like to dust the cooled cake with powdered sugar before serving, but you can also serve it with vanilla ice cream (vegan or regular), or even whipping cream.
 You can use store-bought whipped cream or homemade (like this coconut whipped cream)

 - Butter: you can use regular butter or dairy free butter in this cake.
-You could also use a neutral oil (like canola or grapeseed), in place of the butter if necessary, but I like the flavor that butter adds.
+I tested it both ways, as well as with oil.
+You can replace the butter with a neutral oil (like canola or grapeseed), but I like the flavor that butter adds.

 - Milk: feel free to use regular milk or dairy free milk – I like using unsweetened almond or soy milk.